droark/bitcoin-dev-notes/Bitcoin_Core_source_breakdown.md

 ./src/bench/verify_script.cpp - Code that benchmarks script verification code. [*Added in 0.14*](https://github.com/bitcoin/bitcoin/pull/8873).

 **./src/compat** - Added to allow Core binaries to be compiled on older computers. *glibc* & *libstdc++*, when compiled into Core on newer machines, will have symbols that are undefined when dynamically linked on older machines.
-This code can be compiled in to define the newer stuff while allowing dynamic linking for *glibc* & *libstdc++*.
-[Added in Apr.
-2014.](https://github.com/bitcoin/bitcoin/pull/4042) Also general compatibility code.
+This code can be compiled in to define the newer stuff while allowing dynamic linking for *glibc* & *libstdc++*. *[Added in 0.9.2](https://github.com/bitcoin/bitcoin/pull/4042)*.

 ./src/compat/byteswap.h - [Endian compatibility.](https://github.com/bitcoin/bitcoin/pull/5510)